Pension Annuities Defined

 Impaired or Enhanced Annuity

 The pension annuity UK pays out a higher income than the level or inflation-linked annuities since it depends on how bad your health is.
-Therefore, if you have any existing health issue or are a tobacco smoker, or perhaps overweight, this is the best option for you.
+Therefore, if you have any existing health issues or are a tobacco smoker, or perhaps overweight, this is the best option for you.

 The joint-life annuity scheme pays you an income to your spouse or civil partner after you pass on.
 However, it’s usually at a low rate.